keystonejs/keystone/.changeset/blue-ways-work.md

 '@keystonejs/cypress-project-access-control': patch
 ---

 * Added `isReadOnly` option on field's `adminConfig`.
-This allows to show them as disabled in `admin-ui` item detail page.
+Fields with this option set will be excluded from the `create` form, and set as disabled in the `update` form in the Admin UI.
 * This PR also enables you to see the fields (disabled) in item detail page when you have no `update` access to field.

 example: